chaoss/wg-dei/focus_areas/events/speaker_demographics.md

+# Event Diversity - Speaker Demographics

 ## Disclaimer / Caveats

 **This is a work in process document being used to gather feedback and may not yet represent the views of the CHAOSS project.**

 Please feel free to contribute and improve this document.

-# Event Diversity - Speaker Demographics
+## 0. Question

 **Question:** How well does the speaker lineup for the event represent a diverse set of demographics?